+It's common sense.
 We all know it.
-The human heartbeat is the universally accepted indicator of life.
+The human heartbeat is the first sign and universally accepted indicator of life.

 It's the reason we instinctively check for a pulse to determine if someone is alive.
 It's why every hospital in America has a heart monitor, and why we've never been to the funeral of someone with a heartbeat.
 It's because if there's a heartbeat, there's life.